mchaker/althea-systemd/docs/althea-sentry.md

 Get a new linux host (Linode, AWS LightSail, DigitalOcean, Vultr, whatever...) running at least Ubuntu 20.04.

+### Hardware Requirements:

+* 2 GB RAM
+* 50 GB storage _(the althea data folder is almost 15GB at time of writing, so to be safe as the network grows I recommend a linode 2GB plan or higher)_
+* storage latency < 5ms

+ℹ️ Test storage latency with the `ioping` tool: `sudo ioping /dev/sdX -c5` where `/dev/sdX` is the device where your `.althea` data folder is mounted.
+Usually this is `/dev/sda`, but can be `/dev/mapper/ubuntu--vg-ubuntu--lv` on Ubuntu systems.

 ### 1.1 Set your hostname

 Sample values for the below commands: